Antique Tractor Trivia and then some . . .

 The Cockshutt company was subsequently sold to the White Motor Company in January 1962.
 White used the popular Cockshutt brand name until 1977, although no Cockshutt tractors were made after 1962.
 Rather, White who also bought Oliver, sold Oliver tractors that were painted red and rebranded as Cockshutt.

 James Oliver moved to South Bend, Indiana where he entered into a partnership with two businessmen to operate a small foundry.
 His investment gave him a ¼ ownership of the foundry.
 The company was named the "South Bend Iron Works," and Oliver oversaw its operations.

 Buford & Tate company was formed to manufacture plows in Rock Island, Illinois.
 The company was later called Buford & Co. before being renamed Rock Island Plow Co. in 1882.

 James Oliver at the "South Bend Iron Works," received his first patent on his Chilled Plow.
 It covered a unique chilling process for the plow, which Oliver had developed.
-This Chilled Plow had a very hard outer skin and was able to scour in heavy, sticky soils in the Midwest.
+This Chilled Plow had a very hard outer skin and was able to scour in heavy, sticky soils in the Midwest, because of his "patented Annealing process."
 During his lifetime Oliver registered 45 patents on his Chilled Plow.
 His company grew to become one of the world's largest producers of farm plows during the late 19th Century.